-- Where the appliance is to be installed.
+- · Where the appliance is to be installed.

 - The vent system configuration to be used.

 - · Gas supply piping.

 - Electrical wiring requirements.

 - · Framing and finishing details.

-- Whether optional accessories-devices such as a fan, wall switch, or remote control-are desired.
+- Whether optional accessories are desired.

 Improper installation, adjustment, alteration, service or maintenance can cause injury or property damage.
 For assistance or additional information, consult a qualified service technician, service agency or your dealer.